bit-dream/candied/README.md

 // will be appended to in addition to the Signal object dbc.addSignal('MyMessageName', signal);

+// Just like addMessage(), addSignal() can optionally take an array of signals const signal2 = dbc.createSignal(
+    'MySignalName2', // signal name
+    16, // start bit
+    8 // signal length
+);

+dbc.addSignal([signal,signal2]);

 ```

+## Missing Functionality
+Not all functionality stated in the motivation section is currently implemented in CAN-DBC.
+However,
+this library is to be actively maintained and as such, all functionality is eventually intended to be implemented.

+As of writing, there is no/limited support for:
+1. CAN message encoding/decoding.
+2. When parsing DBC files, not all attributes are pulled out, specifically: BA_DEF_, BA_DEF_DEF_, BA_, BO_TX_BU_, SIG_GROUP_ (Reference DBC_Specification.md to understand more of what these tokens represent).
+These fields will be the main target of the next release.
+3. NS_ and BU_ are not filled out when generating the dbc file.
+These fields are not technically needed for a valid DBC file.
+But will be added in a future release.
+4. More general configurability of parsing, writing, and creation of DBC files
+5. Continue to develop addToken() uility function that will allow a user to manually add parsing tokens.
+This will help in allowing the dbc parser to be more configurable and allow users greater control so that if this library falls behind a DBC standard update.

 ## Contributing

+Contributing is highly encourage and if wishing to contribute the Missing Functionality section is a great place to start.
+We are also open to any and all fresh ideas.

+We ask that the formatter and linter is ran before submitting a pull request.

 ## NPM Publishing
 package.json includes four utility functions that will be run before publishing to NPM